5c077m4n/http-responder/readme.md

 Porperties:
 ----

-1. `status`: the same as 'statusCode' - for compability
+1. `status`: the same as 'statusCode' - for compability.

-2. `payload`: holds only a pretty version of the error (ie, no stack), so no sensitive information will be leaked
+2. `payload`: holds only a pretty version of the error (ie, no stack), so no sensitive information will be leaked.

-3. `isRespError: boolean`: a boolean saying if the object is of type HttpResponder
+3. `isRespError: boolean`: a boolean saying if the object is of type HttpResponder.

 Or, you can create them by the pre-made static functions (`hr.notFound()` for example).